top of page

 This was the Cathar culture.

 To an empire built on obedience, a people who refused to bow were a threat.
-To a church built on fear, a people who taught direct connection to the divine—without the need for priests—were heretics.
+To a church built on fear, a people who taught direct connection to the divine without the need for priests, were a downright threat to their control.

 And so, they were hunted.